FilomenaC/Accelerometers-from-Samsung-smartphone/README.md

 ## Files
 * *CodeBook.md*, the code book with instructions and process
 * *run_analysis.R*, the R script delivering the five project requirement steps
-* *tidy_df.RData*, the first tidy data set with descriptive variable names
+* *final_df.RData*, the first tidy data set with descriptive variable names and mean and std variable measuraments
 * *means.txt*,second independent tidy data set with the average, in a tab-delimited text file
 * *means.RData*, the second independent tidy data set with the average, in RData format (TBC